lotusnprod/lotus-manuscript/manuscript.md

 All other available taxonomic DB are listed at [http://index.globalnames.org/datasource](http://index.globalnames.org/datasource).
 To retrieve as much information as possible from the original organism field of each of the sources, the following procedure was followed: First, a scientific name recognition step, allowing us to retrieve canonical names was carried ([src/2_curating/2_editing/organisms/subscripts/1_cleaningOriginal.R](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/2_curating/2_editing/organisms/subscripts/1_cleaningOriginal.R)).
 Then, a subtraction step of the obtained canonical names from the original field was applied, to avoid unwanted translation of parts of canonical names.
-For example, Bromus mango contains "mango" as a specific epithet, which is also the common name for Mangifera indica.
+For example, _Bromus mango_ contains "mango" as a specific epithet, which is also the common name for _Mangifera indica_.
 After this subtraction step, the remaining names were translated from vernacular (common) and TCM names to scientific names, with help of the dictionaries.
 For performance reasons, this cleaning step was written in Kotlin and used coroutines to allow efficient parallelization of that process ([src/2_curating/2_editing/organisms/2_translating_organism_kotlin/](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/2_curating/2_editing/organisms/2_translating_organism_kotlin/)).
 They were subsequently submitted again to scientific name recognition ([src/2_curating/2_editing/organisms/3_cleaningTranslated.R](http://src/2_curating/2_editing/organisms/3_cleaningTranslated.R)).